ibm-cloud-docs/data-virtualization/key_protect.md

 ## Removing the authorization of Db2 on Cloud service to access Key Protect
 {: #kp_rm_auth}

-You can remove the authorization of a {{site.data.keyword.Db2_on_Cloud_short}} service to access the Key Protect service instance by using the {{site.data.keyword.Bluemix_notm}} console.
+You can remove the authorization of a Data Virtualization service to access the Key Protect service instance by using the {{site.data.keyword.Bluemix_notm}} console.
 In such a case, your database instance can no longer be started after it is stopped because any attempt to access the keystore will fail.
 Certain operations within the database require access to the keystore and they will begin to fail as well.
 In addition, any database backups cannot be restored.
 The access to the database and its backups can be regained after the service-to-service authorization is granted again.

 ## Deleting the root key in Key Protect
 {: #kp_del_root_key}